TyberiusPrime/anysnake2/README.md

 ]
 ```

-(as of 2021-10-18, r_ecosystem_track is not ready yet, and there is no R integration.)
+(Note: r_ecosystem_track is not ready yet, and not integrated into anysnake2 as of 2021-19-10,
+but this is how it's going to work.
+For now ,the r packages come from nixpkgs).

 # Using rust